 Before I had kids, I would randomly get clients that needed their dog trained because a baby was on the way.
-I was naïve to think that I knew such a responsibility.
+I was naïve to think that I could handle such a responsibility.
 Fortunately, no baby got hurt because of my ignorance.
 I walked into each situation like it was another obedience case, and figured that if the dog had obedience training, the dynamic with the child would naturally fall into place.
 I rarely took into account the dog’s age, breed of dog, history of the dog, how the owner managed their household, or if there were multiple dogs in the house.
 I had the best intentions and had no clue what the repercussions could have been.
 If most trainers are honest with themselves, this is the foundation of how we evolve into the trainers we are today.
-There’s that age-old saying, “I’m doing the best the can with the little I know until I can learn a little more and do better.”
+There’s that age-old saying, “I’m doing the best I can with the little I know until I can learn a little more and do better.”

 I want to share my experiences and knowledge with my fellow trainers so together we can educate new parents.
 Doing this can help reduce the number of baby/toddler dog bites.